Centaur Media: MarketMakers

 In July 2017, Centaur Media announced the acquisition of MarketMakers, a UK B2B marketing services business, for £13.4 million.
 However, in July 2020, as a result of the COVID-19 pandemic, Centaur announced it was to close the MarketMakers business, with only its sister company, Really B2B, retained.

 Home Interest division

-In July 2017, Centaur Media sold its Home Interest portfolio to Future for £32 million, including Homebuilding & Renovating, Period Living and Real Homes.
+In July 2017, Centaur Media sold its Home Interest portfolio to Future plc for £32 million, including Homebuilding & Renovating, Period Living and Real Homes.

 Oystercatchers

 On 21 September 2016, Centaur Media acquired brand consultancy company Oystercatchers for £3.35 million.

 Xeim

 On 22 January 2019, Centaur Media announced that it had brought its various marketing business under the name Xeim (derived from the term 'Excellence in marketing'), including Creative Review, Design Week, Econsultancy, Marketing Week and Oystercatchers.

 Financial services division

 On 1 April 2019, Centaur Media announced that it had sold its financial services division, including Money Marketing, Mortgage Strategy, Platforum, Taxbriefs and Headline Money, to Metropolis Group for £5 million cash.